apache/metron/metron-deployment/development/aws-centos6/README.md

 This project fully automates the provisioning and deployment of Apache Metron and all necessary prerequisites on a single, virtualized node in AWS EC2.

+Warning: Amazon will charge for the use of their resources when running Apache Metron.
+The amount will vary based on the number and size of hosts, along with current Amazon pricing structure.
+Be sure to stop or terminate all of the hosts instantiated by Apache Metron when not in use to avoid unnecessary charges.

 Getting Started
 ---------------
+### Amazon Web Services

+If you already have an Amazon Web Services account that you have used to deploy EC2 hosts, then you should be able to skip the next few steps.

+1. Head over to [Amazon Web Services](http://aws.amazon.com/) and create an account.
+As part of the account creation process you will need to provide a credit card to cover any charges that may apply.

+2. Create a set of user credentials through [Amazon's Identity and Access Management (IAM) ](https://console.aws.amazon.com/iam/) dashboard.
+On the IAM dashboard menu click "Users" and then "Create New User".
+Provide a name and ensure that "Generate an access key for each user" remains checked.
+Download the credentials and keep them for later use.

+3. While still in [Amazon's Identity and Access Management (IAM) ](https://console.aws.amazon.com/iam/) dashboard, click on the user that was previously created.
+Click the "Permissions" tab and then the "Attach Policy" button.
+Attach the following policies to the user.

+  - AmazonEC2FullAccess
+  - AmazonVPCFullAccess

+4. Apache Metron uses the [official, open source CentOS 6](https://aws.amazon.com/marketplace/pp/B00NQAYLWO) Amazon Machine Image (AMI).
+If you have never used this AMI before then you will need to accept Amazon's terms and conditions.
+Navigate to the [web page for this AMI](https://aws.amazon.com/marketplace/pp/B00NQAYLWO) and click the "Continue" button.
+Choose the "Manual Launch" tab then click the "Accept Software Terms" button.

+Having successfully created your Amazon Web Services account, hopefully you will find that the most difficult tasks are behind us.

 ### Prerequisites